What Can You Expect From a Canine Physiotherapy Session?

 These worries put me off organising a physio session for him for a while.
 But after some 'conventional medicine' prescribed by his veterinary surgeon didn't help him.
 I decided far better to try veterinary physio and massage than more pills!
 Although my own home canine massage sessions were helping him.
 I needed to do more.

 Knowing that my veterinary surgeon was happy for my dog to have physiotherapy, I went in search of a qualified practitioner in my area.
 I found that West Country Canine Therapy (WCCT) was local to me.
 I need not have worried.
 Sarah who runs WCCT is kind and gentle.
-Although my dog has never had massage or physio in his near 15 years, he knows the benefits as is enjoying it!
+Although my dog has never had massage or physio in his 15 years, he knows the benefits as is enjoying it!

 So what should you expect?
 On your first veterinary physio or massage session.
 Your veterinary physiotherapist or canine massage therapist will spend time assessing your dog.
 This is essential.
 Every dog is different.
 Every ailment and injury is different, depending on the dog.
 A therapist will need to see what your dog does.
 How he or she moves.
 What areas of the body need help.

 Even though your veterinary surgeon will have given your dog's therapist a summary of the problem.
 (NB: The vet will need to grant permission beforehand).
 The therapist will have more time to assess your dog.
 They will add a different perspective to your dog's treatment.
+They will ask you lots of questions, to understand how your dog's lifestyle is being affected by any ailments.
+And also what sort of lifestyle your dog has, is it active, involve lots of stairs, hill walking, going in the sea, etc.

 Physiotherapy and massage will work alongside any medication your dog needs.
 Your veterinary surgeon will tell your dog's therapist, about your dog's current medication.
 Help the therapist help your dog by saying about any supplements he or she takes too.